google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

       }
     }

-This gives the basic idea, but there are many guides out there that will go into much more detail, and list many other useful kernels.
+This gives the basic idea, but there are [guides out there](http://setosa.io/ev/image-kernels/) that will go into much more detail, and list many other useful kernels.

 ### Whole image
 Some whole image transformations are simple.
 In a 2D canvas, cropping and scaling is a simple case